MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-enrich-profile-suggest-brand.png "Enrich profiles suggest brand")

 2. **Industry's top brands and categories**: For a selected industry, Get the brands and interests which your total customer base, taken together, has the highest affinity with.
-Note that in *Customers* we refer here only to the customers you have chosen in the **Demographics** section.
+Note that by *Customers* we refer here only those customers whose profiles match the *Demographic profile attributes*.

 ### Run the Enrichment process